-In general, there are five classifications of students who may seek admission to the College: First-year, Transfer, Career and College Promise, Special Credit (non-degree seeking), and Reenrolling.
+In general, there are five classifications of students who may seek admission to the College: First-year, Transfer, Dually Enrolled High School, Special Credit (non-degree seeking), and Reenrolling students.
 Each of these populations have differing admission requirements.

 A. First-Year Students